WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you should probably manually complete given lifecycle.
 Otherwise it will wait the maximum period.

+* lifecycle hooks should be preferred way of adding any kind of dynamic elements eg. ENI

 ##### Termination policies

 - which instance should be terminated and why.